NoahWright87/NoahWrightDev/_posts/2022-05-28-learning-to-code.md

 tags: learning
 toc: true
 toc_sticky: true
-published: true
 ---

-> TL;DR:
-> - Get started.
-Taking that first step and doing *anything* is more important than having a perfect plan.
-> - Find something you *want* to make.
-This will keep you motivated to keep going.
-> - Tackle your project in tiny little chunks and don't get hung up on what's going on under the hood.

 *"How did you get into programming?
 Where should I start?
 What's the best way to learn?"*

 I get these questions *all the time*.
 For a long time, I didn't have a great answer.
 I got started roughly 20 years ago - not only do I not remember exactly how it went, a lot has changed since then.
 Since people keep asking, I took some time to write out some advice for those who are trying to get into programming.

+> TL;DR:
+> - Get started.
+Taking that first step and doing *anything* is more important than having a perfect plan.
+> - Find something you *want* to make.
+This will keep you motivated to keep going.
+> - Tackle your project in tiny little chunks and don't get hung up on what's going on under the hood.

 ## Get started!